Skip to main content

 Getting Started with Photoshop, Part 1: Color Space and Proof Setup

 This is the first part of a series of mini tutorials for photographers looking to upgrade their skills and image quality.
-To get started with Photoshop, you’ll need to ensure that you’re capturing RAW images with your camera.
+For photographers, you’ll want to capture RAW images (not JPEG) with your camera for the best possible results.

 Adobe Photoshop is an immensely capable image editing application intimidating to newcomers.
-For that reason, even some skilled photographers end up using Lightroom, an application designed primarily for making basic andjustments to things like exposure, contrast, curves, and colors—things that change the look of a photo.
+For that reason, even some skilled photographers end up using Lightroom, an application which makes basic and ajustments to things like exposure, contrast, curves, and colors easy, along with more sophisticated organizational tools.
 Lightroom is excellent for what it does, but for me personally, it is not nearly as useful for my critical tasks.
 (Actually, my critical tasks cannot be done in Lightroom, so LR has no value for me.)

 Photoshop felt daunting decades ago when I first started usingit.
 Today it is 20X more complex.
 Except that the basics are still the basics.
 I don’t understand how to use 90% of what is in Photoshop, but I also do not need to—I get 99% of the value from with 5% of the feature set.